Class Description

 Fundamentals:

-In this class you are starting to use and build control with the learned skills to form the necessary base or core of alignment, breath, stability, and control.
+In this class students are starting to use and build control with the learned skills of alignment, breath, and stability to form the necessary base for exercise progression.
 This class will always welcome Level 1 and Level 2 students who need or want to revisit.

 -

-Are learning to stabilize before moving; are building control, awareness, and appropriate muscle recruitment
+Are learning to stabilize before moving; are building control and appropriate muscle recruitment.

 -